 Check your FSA balance

 Flexible Spending Accounts are attractive because they allow you to save pre-tax dollars for out-of-pocket medical, dental and vision expenses.
-At the beginning of the year, you can set aside up to $2,550 of your salary to fund the account.
+This year, you can set aside up to $2,650 of your salary to fund the account.
 The downside is any money you don’t use by December 31st gets forfeited.
 Please note, some plans offer a 2 ½ month grace period so double check with your employer.
 To prevent your money from going down the drain, find out your remaining balance and try to schedule as many last minute appointments as possible.
 You can also run to your local drugstore and stock up on eligible FSA items such as bandages, sunscreen and heating pads just to name a few.